smcgregor/privly-seamless-posting-documentation/README.md

    >
    > controller: `privly-application/PlainPost/js/controller/seamless.js`

-   See `privly-application/Message/js/controllers/seamless.js` for samples of hooking the creation process and deletion process of seamless-posting, to store and remove the encryption key of Message app in such processes.
+   See `privly-application/Message/js/controllers/seamless.js` for samples of hooking an app into the seamless form.

-   See `privly-application/Message/js/messageModel.js` for samples of manipulating created Privly link to append the encryption key, and providing own encrypted `structured_content`.
+   See `privly-application/Message/js/messageModel.js` for samples of manipulating Privly links.

-### Privly-Chrome
+### Privly-Extension (Privly-Chrome)

-Seamless-posting implements the following parts:
+To support seamless-posting, the extension includes the following content scripts:

 1. Seamless-posting contentscript